MJSBikes97/roco222/lab-journal/matt/Journal-1.md

 I set up the 2 Potentiometers on a breadboard as shown below for testing the code:
 ![Dual Potentiometer Control](https://github.com/MJSBikes97/roco222/blob/master/lab-journal/matt/IMG_20171109_124655.jpg)
 ![Potentiometer Wiring](https://github.com/MJSBikes97/roco222/blob/master/lab-journal/matt/IMG_20171109_124645.jpg)

+## Controlling the Robot Arm with ROS

+Having successfully installed ROS and tested the /test topic echo using the terminal I loaded the Arduino Script to the UNO board and tested the Servo topic